aquasecurity/trivy/docs/docs/misconfiguration/custom/schema.md

 # Input Schema

 ## Overview
-Policies can be defined with custom schemas that allow inputs to be verified against it.
-Adding an policy schema enables Trivy to show more detailed error messages when an invalid input is encountered.
+Policies can be defined with custom schemas that allow inputs to be verified against them.
+Adding a policy schema enables Trivy to show more detailed error messages when an invalid input is encountered.

 For instance if we have a policy that checks for misconfigurations in a `Dockerfile`, we could define the